chakrabortymlab/GALORE/README.md

 # GALORE
 ## Introduction
-One major limitation of teaching genomics in a classroom is that students do not get hands-on experience with the biological data to which their theoretical knowledge and computational exercises can be applied, limiting the learning outcomes.
-To address this issue, Dr. Mahul Chakraborty, with help from his Ph.D. student Alex Samano, launched a new undergraduate genomics course (BIOL 450) in the Department of Biology at Texas A&M University that integrates cutting-edge computational approaches and wet lab experiments to help students learn genomics through course-based undergraduate research experiences (CUREs).
-Here, we make the course materials available so that anyone, anywhere in the world, whether in a classroom or at home, can use these resources to learn about genomics.
+One major limitation of learning genomics in a classroom is that students do not get hands-on experience with the biological data to which their theoretical knowledge and computational exercises can be applied, limiting the learning outcomes.
+To address this issue, Dr. Mahul Chakraborty, with the assistance of his Ph.D. student Alex Samano, introduced a new undergraduate genomics course (BIOL 450) in the Department of Biology at Texas A&M University.
+This course integrates cutting-edge computational approaches and wet lab experiments to help students learn about genomics.
+Here, we make the course materials available so that anyone, anywhere in the world, whether in a classroom or at home, can learn about genomics.
 We named this resource Genomics and Long Reads Education (GALORE).
-Please email Mahul (mahul@tamu.edu) or Alex (asamano@tamu.edu) if you have questions about the resource or its use.
+Please email Mahul (mahul@tamu.edu) or Alex (asamano@tamu.edu) if you have questions.

 <b>Description of GALORE</b>
 This project provides a hands-on training module for learning essential genomics and bioinformatics skills using real long-read sequencing data.
 We sequenced 11 strains of the fruit fly <i>Drosophila melanogaster</i>, each bearing multiple visible marker mutations, using Oxford Nanopore Technologies (ONT) long-read sequencing.
 These strains represent a diverse set of classic phenotypic mutations, offering a unique opportunity to link genotype to phenotype through modern genomic tools.